faantam/pulse-docker/README.md

 Connect to http://YOURSERVERIP:3000/, log in as admin/admin, and set a new password.
 Replace "YOURSERVERIP" with localhost if you're on your validator computer.
 If you're on another computer within your LAN network, use your validator computer's private IP.

 To see the available dashboards, go to http://YOURSERVERIP:3000/dashboards.
-These are my favorite ones that are preloaded in Pulse Docker: Home Staking Dashboard, Pulse Docker Logs, Ethereum Metrics Exporter (Single), and geth_dashboard.
+These are my favorite ones that are preloaded in Pulse Docker: _Home Staking Dashboard_, _Pulse Docker Logs_, _Ethereum Metrics Exporter (Single)_, and _geth_dashboard_.

 > Do not expose the Grafana port to the Internet.
 You can use [SSH tunneling](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/)
 > to reach Grafana securely over the Internet.